John Mugabi: Professional career

 Mugabi took a five-year layoff in which he moved to Australia.
 In 1996, he came back for the first of an eight-fight comeback.
 He went on to claim the Australian middleweight championship by way of a 12th-round decision over Jamie Wallace.
 It only took John two fights before he was in line for a world title again.
 In his third fight back from the loss to Norris, Mugabi would challenge Glen Kelly.
 That November night in 1999, marked the decline of Mugabi’s illustrious boxing career as he was again knocked out in the eighth round.
 Mugabi resides in Australia where among other functions he trains fighters.

 When Mugabi finally retired, he had a record of 42 wins, 7 losses and 1 draw, 39 wins by knockout.
 His 25 fight knockout win streak stands as one of the longest knockout streaks ever in boxing.

 Life after boxing

-Currently, Mugabi is working on his biography as well as a documentary.
-The themes of the project revolve around three spectrums: his journey, his glory and his determination to advocate the welfare of elite boxers.
-His biggest single concern is the need for emerging boxing talent to have a training program that goes beyond the gym to encompass learning a trade/profession as they pursue their dreams of boxing glory.
-After all, a boxer at any time can lose their livelihood through a single punch or training accident with no fall back—no pension, no savings, no nothing.
-He has started his advocacy with himself.
-Mugabi is currently a student determined to gain what he may have lost in an illustrious boxing career-fulfilment outside the ring.

-Mugabi has a 20-year-old daughter, Mildred Prudence Mugabi who lives in Tampa, Florida and he has another daughter who still resides in Kampala, Uganda named Mourine Basemera Mugabi.
+Mugabi has a daughter, Mildred Prudence Mugabi who lives in Tampa, Florida and he has another daughter who still resides in Kampala, Uganda named Mourine Basemera Mugabi.